Hyojong of Joseon: Northern campaigns

-Other accomplishments
+Other accomplishments and death

 During his reign, many books about farming were published to promote agriculture, which had been devastated during the Seven Year War.
 Hyojong also continued Gwanghaegun's reconstructions; he had a hard time restoring the economy at the same time as expanding the military.
 He also had to make more coins with metals which could have been used to make ammunitions, but had to give them up in order to rebuild his kingdom.
-He had too much stress dealing with numerous problems inside and outside of the country, and died at the early age of 39 in 1659.
+He had too much stress dealing with numerous problems inside and outside of the country, and suddenly died at the early age of 39 in 1659 from a small boil on his face.
+While his contemporaries had suspected that he had been poisoned, article published by a medical journal in Ewha University notes that Hyojong had been suffering diabetes prior to his death and likely died from a combination of an infection due to his diabetes as well as a fatal injury of his temporal artery.
 Although his plan for northern conquest was never put in action, many people regard him as a brilliant and brave ruler who dedicated his life to serving his nation.